BOLTON'S BITS, HELPING TO RESTORE BOLTON TRANSPORT 122

 Fancy some RTR signals for your layout?

-As stated above, I can build a limited range of 7mm scale LMS/BR(M) style tubular post signals to order.
+As stated above, I can build a range of 7mm scale signals to order.

 Main posts from brass tube, soldered.

-Whitemetal castings for arms, lamps, bracket supports, backblinders, post caps, landings and other sundry post fittings.
+Whitemetal castings or 3D printed items for lamps, some of the post caps, and other sundry post fittings.

 Brass wire, strip and tube for all necessary operating rods and cross shafts.
 "Return to danger" springs fitted if required.